 We arrived early, only to realize the appointment was scheduled for 10:30, not 10:00.
 So we waited.

 She was visibly anxious being there.
 Doctor visits tend to bring that out in her, especially when there are multiple things to talk about.
-When it was time, I helped her explain what was going on—pain that hasn't quite healed the way it should, discomfort that's lingered longer than expected, things that are easy to downplay when you're used to pushing through.
+When it was time, I helped her explain what was going on—some discomfort and concerns that had been lingering longer than expected, things that are easy to downplay when you're used to pushing through.

-The doctor ordered blood work, which they did on site.
+The doctor ordered some follow-up testing, which they handled there.
 That part was hard for her.
 She doesn't do well with needles.
 I held her hand, stayed close, and helped keep her grounded until it was over.

-They prescribed medication to help her settle some of what's been weighing on her, and then we headed out.
+They gave her a plan to help address some of what had been weighing on her, and then we headed out.

 Plans That Didn't Happen

-We briefly considered stopping by The Up Store in Orlando again, but after learning more about their inventory cycle the day before, we decided against it.
+We briefly considered stopping by a store a little farther away again, but after learning more about their inventory cycle the day before, we decided against it.
 Apparently Tuesdays and Wednesdays are the better days to go.

 Sometimes the smartest move is knowing when to try again later.